tenacious/Auto.Squirrel/README.md

 ## TODOS

 - [ ] Button to abort upload
-- [ ] Renaming of output file and folder
+- [ ] Filter out unwanted files from installer list
 - [ ] Check if same filename is present in same directory
-- [ ] Possibility to select the main EXE file (where the version number is extracted) , if two or more exe files are present in package.